CompositeFlows/documentation-assembler-vsix/README.md

-# Docs Assembler - Tame Your Documentation Like Code
+# Docs Assembler - Treat Your Documentation Like Code

-**Tired of documentation hell?**
+***Solve documentation hell,***

 - **Sprawling, duplicated content** across guides, manuals, and wikis.
--   **The dreaded single-point update:** Fix a typo in one place, forget it exists in ten others.
+- **Bug-prone updates** Make an edit in one place, miss it in ten others.
 - **Brittle, unmanageable docs** that can't handle complex, branching scenarios without becoming a nightmare.
 - **Wasting time** wrestling with static generators instead of building features.

-**What if you could apply the principles of software engineering to your documentation?**
+***by applying the principles of software engineering to your documentation,***

 Docs Assembler is a VS Code extension that lets you build documentation systems with **modular, reusable components**.
 Think of it like **React for tech docs** or **class-based inheritance for your content**.

+- **Maps (.tsmap files)**: Self-contained documentation modules that can be nested and composed, just like classes.
+Encapsulate procedures, tutorials, or decision trees.
--   **`Variables`**: Define reusable text snippets (e.g., product names, error messages, URLs).
+- **Variables**: Define reusable text snippets (e.g., product names, error messages, URLs).
 Change one, update everywhere.
--   **`Maps` (.tsmap files)**: Self-contained documentation modules that can be nested and composed, just like classes.
-Encapsulate procedures, tutorials, or decision trees.
--   **`Inheritance & Composition`**: Build complex guides from simple, reusable blocks.
-A change in a base `map` propagates to all guides that use it.
+- **Inheritance & Composition**: Build complex guides from simple, reusable blocks.
+A change in a base **map** propagates to all guides that use it.
--   **`Compile to Docs`**: Assemble these components on-the-fly into flawless, context-aware Markdown or HTML for your static site (like GitHub Pages).
+- **Compile to Docs**: Assemble these components on-the-fly into flawless, context-aware Markdown or HTML for your static site (like GitHub Pages).

-**Stop maintaining documents.
-Start maintaining a single source of truth.**
+***and maintain a single source of truth for your documentation.***

 ## Build documentation like Lego